“Sonic

 It is crucial for human societies to discuss and develop constructive approaches to foreignness and “others”, and artists, especially on such a large stage, can make a meaningful contribution to this dialogue with their respective positions.

 Rehearsal for Swan Lake was developed and produced in collaboration with Oksana Serheieva.
 I can’t stress enough the importance of her contribution to this piece.
 Oksana chose four scenes from Swan Lake to rehearse.
 She also chose the ballet dancers that we worked with.
 We rented a dance studio for almost two weeks and rehearsed every day from 9 am to 4 pm.
 It was a very intensive time for all of us.
-I am not from the ballet world, and have only seen the end result of a ballet, in its seemingly effortless perfection, so I was amazed at how hard the work is for the dancers, their sweat and bloody feet.
+I am not from the ballet world and have only seen the end result of ballet, in its seemingly effortless perfection, so I was amazed at how hard the work is for the dancers, their sweat and bloody feet.

 And what about the pavilion logo?
 I gazed very long at the movement of the swan.